Yang Zi (actress): Others

-In January 2018, Yang participated in China Women's Development Foundation's "Mother's Postal Package" project as its Charity Ambassador to help mothers and families in poor areas.
+In January 2018, Yang participated in China Women's Development Foundation's "Mother's Postal Package" project as its charity ambassador to help mothers and families in poor areas.
 The same month, she participated in "Our New Era", a public music service advert produced by National Radio and Television Administration to promote youths and Chinese films and recorded a song titled "Thumbs Up For The New Era" and took part in its MV filming along with 20 other artists.
 In 6 August, she participated in the "For Hope+1" project organized by China Women's Development Foundation to help children with sJIA.
 She then joined the "My Hometown and Me" campaign jointly initiated by the Central Committee of the Communist Youth League of China and Weibo to help fight poverty.

-In October 2018, Yang was announced as the National Mental Health Advocate.
+In October 2018, Yang was announced as an advocate for National Mental Health.
 She participated in the "Watch Hunger Stop" charity project through Instagram.
 In November, she joined the People's Daily to mark the 40th anniversary of the reform and opening up of the "China has me" activity.
-Then on 16 November, she participated in the celebration of the reform and opening up jointly produced by the Beijing Committee of the Communist Youth League of China and China Youth Daily, recorded the song "The Future Me" and took part in its MV filming.
+Then she participated in the celebration of the reform and opening up jointly produced by the Beijing Committee of the Communist Youth League of China and China Youth Daily, recorded the song "The Future Me" and took part in its MV filming.

-In March 2019, Yang joined "China Science Popularization Month" event and served as the China Popular Science Month Health Ambassador.
-On 5 September, She joined Public Welfare Fund for the "Philharmonic Listening Program" as the Ambassador of Love.
+In March 2019, Yang joined "China Science Popularization Month" event and served as the ambassador for China Popular Science Month Health.
+On 5 September, She joined Public Welfare Fund for the "Philharmonic Listening Program" as the ambassador of love.
 She then participated in the "Beautiful China" education support project that focused on rural education.
-On 1 November, China Fire and Rescue announced Yang as the National Fire Prevention Public Welfare Messenger.
-On 17 November 2019, She participated in BAZAAR Stars' Charity Night and performed a song titled "Mercury" to support an aesthetic education charity project.
+On 1 November, China Fire and Rescue announced Yang as the messenger for National Fire Prevention Public Welfare.
+On 17 November 2019, She participated in Bazaar Stars' Charity Night and performed a song titled "Mercury" to support an aesthetic education charity project.